quidphp/site/README.md

     - [User](src/Row/User.php) - Extended class for a row of the user table, with app logic
     - [_pageConfig](src/Row/_pageConfig.php) - Trait related to the configuration of a row representing a page
 - [Service](src/Service)
-    - [Github](src/Service/Github.php) - Class that grants some static methods related to Github
     - [GoogleAnalytics](src/Service/GoogleAnalytics.php) - Class that provides some methods to integrate GoogleAnalytics tracking
     - [GoogleGeocoding](src/Service/GoogleGeocoding.php) - Class used to make GoogleGeocoding localization requests
     - [GoogleMaps](src/Service/GoogleMaps.php) - Class used to generate javascript GoogleMaps
     - [GoogleTagManager](src/Service/GoogleTagManager.php) - Class used to generate the googleTagManager trackers
-    - [Mailchimp](src/Service/Mailchimp.php) - Class that provides some methods to communicate with Mailchimp
+    - [Mailchimp](src/Service/Mailchimp.php) - Class that provides some methods to communicate with Mailchimp using api 3
-    - [Office365](src/Service/Office365.php) - Class that grants some static methods related to Office365
     - [PdfCrowd](src/Service/PdfCrowd.php) - Class that provides some methods to communicate with Pdfcrowd (and generate a pdf from html)
     - [Vimeo](src/Service/Vimeo.php) - Class used to make requests to the Vimeo API
     - [YouTube](src/Service/YouTube.php) - Class that can be used to make requests to the YouTube API